software-mansion/starknet-jvm/lib/starknet-jvm.md

 // As well as the custom HttpService GatewayProvider.makeTestnetProvider(myHttpService, StarknetChainId.TESTNET2);

-// Provider can be also created using a construcotr new GatewayProvider("feederGatewayUrl", "gatewayUrl", StarknetChainId.TESTNET);
+// Provider can be also created using a constructor new GatewayProvider("feederGatewayUrl", "gatewayUrl", StarknetChainId.TESTNET);
 // or with a custom HttpService new GatewayProvider("feederGatewayUrl", "gatewayUrl", StarknetChainId.TESTNET, myHttpService);